 It eventually started and I drove while Diego drank beer, slept and gave occasional directions by pointing at the next turn about 8 feet before I needed to make the turn.
 I think I ran over 12 taco stands and 40 chickens on the drive.
 I thought it best to stay away from the beer while driving so I opened a can of the Mexican version of Coca-Cola which tasted like two-week-old carbonated cat litter.
 I took one sip, spit it out and yelled, “Cerveza, cerveza!!!
 Por favor!!!
 Ahora!!!”

 Diego gave me a beer.
 I slammed it.
 He gave me another.
-And, another.

 As mentioned in the previous chapter, there was no road.
 Just one continuous road-hazard which took over forever to navigate.
 The car bitched and moaned the entire time.
 There was a severe latency issue.
 When I hit the brakes, nothing would happen for a couple of seconds before the brakes would start screeching causing the car to shake violently until it stopped which would then cause the engine to turn off.
 The steering mechanism, when it worked, had a 5 degree turning capability so making a right hand turn was a 10 minute proposition which meant numerous stops which resulted in the engine turning off.
 Hitting the accelerator caused the engine to produce the kind of noise you’d associate with 300 jackhammers.
 The zero-to-sixty speed could have been timed with a sundial.
 Plus, all the coat hangers rattled like crazy, smoke came through the air vents, the glove compartment door kept falling off and the horn would randomly blast just before the engine shut off.
 There were no shock absorbers so every dip in the road resulted in a huge shock which resulted in the car backfiring followed by the engine shutting off.

 The only thing in the car that worked correctly was the AM radio which Diego insisted on playing way too loud.
 This was highly unfortunate because the popular music in Mexico in 1980 was some of the most hideous crap you could imagine.
 Every song was a ballad with a very bad opera singer bellowing over a few trumpets and an out-of-tune string section.
 The subject of the songs were women all named Maria.
 Maybe it was just a coincidence.
 Perhaps they were all singing about the same woman who happened to be named Maria.
 If that was the case then she must have been quite a girl.
-Anyway, it seems Maria kicked the singer to the curb for a guy who who was deceitful, mean, selfish and ugly but made up for it by being rich so Maria, being quite shallow, fell in love with the rich guy who was only interested in naughty things like doing drugs and having premarital sex.
+Anyway, the storyline of every song was how Maria kicked the singer to the curb for a guy who who was deceitful, mean, selfish and ugly but made up for it by being rich so Maria, being quite shallow, fell in love with the rich guy who was only interested in naughty things like doing drugs and having premarital sex.
 However, the day would come where she’d realize how miserable she was because the rich guy didn’t really love her the way he, the opera singer, did and she’d return to him which is why he would spend every night standing under the moonlight in his cow pasture because he just knew some enchanted evening she’d come running back into his arms.
 He, the bad opera singer, just knew this day would come.

 Well, I mean, I dunno, perhaps Maria wasn’t a total ditz, after all.
 Maybe she completed a cost/benefit analysis and came to the conclusion that a life of endless sex, high-class cocaine, expensive vacations and designer clothes was preferable to standing in a pasture with cow manure between her toes in the arms of a pathetic loser.